zhangshenghang/fluss/website/docs/maintenance/tiered-storage/overview.md

 What's more, since the native format of Fluss's data is optimized for real-time write/read which is inevitable unfriendly to batch analytics, Fluss also introduces a [lakehouse storage](lakehouse-storage.md) which stores the data in the well-known open data lake format for better analytics performance.
 Currently, only Paimon is supported, but more kinds of data lake support are on the ways.
 Keep eyes on us!

-The over tiered storage architecture is shown in the following diagram:
+The overall tiered storage architecture is shown in the following diagram:

 <img width="600px" src={require('./tiered-storage.png').default} />